Synerty/synerty-peek/docs/Installation.rst

         "%USERPROFILE%\Python35\"
         "%USERPROFILE%\Python35\Scripts\"

-.. note:: For the offline installation goto the Offline Installation Guide from here.
+.. note:: For Offline installation, package the installed python files after
-This online installation is required until the completion of the offline installation.
+    synerty-peek package has been install and configured on the online server.
+Unpackage in the same directory locations on the offline server.

 #.
 FreeTDS,